-With the current environment, a lot of us are facing working from home on short notice.
-Whilst you might feel underprepared for this scenario, here are 5 easy steps you can follow to avoid discomfort at your workstation.
+With the current environment, a lot of us are still working from home.
+Whilst we have been in lockdown for quite some time now, many of the people we are seeing in our clinics are those who have pain caused by a poor home office setup.
+Here are 5 easy steps you can follow to avoid discomfort at your workstation.

-- If your feet are not supported by the floor in the above position, implement a footrest.
-You can be creative and use a phone book or a few sturdy text books.
+- 2. If your feet are not supported by the floor in the above position, implement a footrest.
+You can be creative and use a phone book or a few sturdy textbooks.

 PLEASE don’t sit on an exercise ball for extended periods!
 The key is in the name, it is for exercise, not for office work.
 It is too difficult to maintain an upright posture during a long working day on an exercise ball.